apostrophecms/apostrophe-documentation/other/field-types/joinByArray.md

 }
 ```

 Since there is a relationship, the `_departments` property will be an array of objects with `item` and `relationship` properties.
-The `item` property will be the actual department, and the `relationship` property will contain the relationship fields, which are unique to this person.
+The `item` property will be the actual department, and the `relationship` property will contain the relationship fields, which are unique to this pairing.

 ###Inline relationship fields